-UHF radios usually pick up much shorter wave lengths than VHF radios, at around 12-24 inches.
+UHF long range radios usually pick up much shorter wave lengths than VHF radios, at around 12-24 inches.
 Now, interferences can often occur more in UHF radios as opposed to VHF radios, but a larger bandwidth is approved at up to 250 mW, exceeding the VHF’s 50 mW, allowing users to communicate at larger distances.

 UHF two way radio advantages:

 - They penetrate through concrete and steel.